MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     inWorldAndAFK -- <table style="margin:0;overflow: visible"><tr><td style="background-color:#deefff">player quits Horizon</td></tr><tr><td style="background-color:#cbffcd"><code style="background-color:#0000">-</td></tr><tr><td style="background-color:#ffffcd"><u>owned entities <a href="#automatic-ownership-transfers">transfer to the server</a></u></td></tr></table> --> notInWorld
 ```

+!!! warning `OnPlayerEnterWorld` and `OnPlayerExitWorld` are sent to only [server-owned entities](#entity-ownership).
+    If an entity is [owned by a player](#entity-ownership) then the two code blocks above *are not* sent to it.
+Any component connected to receive those events from that entity will not get them.

+!!! bug `OnPlayerExit` and `OnPlayerExitAFK` are not sent if a player leaves suddenly.
+    When a player leaves suddenly (crash, force quit, turn off the device, etc) then some player-related events such as [OnPlayerExit](#player-entering-and-exiting-a-world), [OnAttachEnd](#player-entering-and-exiting-a-world), [OnGrabEnd](#grabbing-and-holding-entities) and [OnMultiGrabEnd](#grabbing-and-holding-entities) *may not be sent*.
+If you need to do careful tracking of whether entities are held or not then its worth regularly checking the list of [all players](#listing-all-players) to see if any relevant players have left the instance.

 !!! bug Entities are not [transferred to the server](#ownership-transfer) when leaving [preview mode](#visitation-modes-edit-preview-and-publish).
     When a player exits the instance all the entities they own are [automatically transferred to the server player](#automatic-ownership-transfers).
 However this does not happen when going from preview to edit mode (when in an [editor instance](#instances)).
 This can result in unusual behavior where entities continue to react to a player that is in build mode.
 To avoid this, listen to the `OnPlayerExitWorld` event and assign entities back to the [server player](#server-player).

-!!! warning `OnPlayerEnterWorld` and `OnPlayerExitWorld` are sent to only [server-owned entities](#entity-ownership).
-    If an entity is [owned by a player](#entity-ownership) then the two code blocks above *are not* sent to it.
-Any component connected to receive those events from that entity will not get them.

 !!! warning In build mode, `OnPlayerEnterWorld` can occur twice in succession for one player id.
     In published mode, `OnPlayerEnterWorld` occurs only once per [player id](#player-id).
 In build mode, a player on the desktop editor triggers `OnPlayerEnterWorld` twice when they enter Preview mode from a stopped instance.
 This means that if you're tracking a list of all players using `OnPlayerEnterWorld`, add the new player to a set or dictionary instead of an array.